andrewself143/linear-assumptions/README.md

 ![Alt Text](images/image4.png)

-The shape of this histogram is roughly bell-shaped demonstrating that the normality assumption is met.
+<br>The shape of this histogram is roughly bell-shaped demonstrating that the normality assumption is met.<br>

 #### Outliers

-It is also worth noting there is a book with 400 pages and a cost of $128.50 that is an outlier in this data set.
+<br>It is also worth noting there is a book with 400 pages and a cost of $128.50 that is an outlier in this data set.
 This could be due to a mistake in data collection, the value belonging to a different population (i.e. a science textbook instead of a history textbook), or natural variability in the price of textbooks.